Bogdan933/Project-1/README.md

 # Solar
 Website made to display benefits of using solar power and with a gallery displaying the 3 types of solar panel materials that can be used, and with a contact form for further questions.
-<li>Clients intrested in solar pannel types and wanting to know more.</li>
+Clients intrested in solar pannel types and wanting to know more.

 ![Responsice Mockup](https://i.imgur.com/LRsjibu.png)